EU MDR Timelines: Common Questions Answered About 2017/745 Implementation Dates

 No, and the impact will be significant as the upcoming EU MDR will burden manufacturers whose devices were grandfathered pre-MDD (in distribution prior to 1993).
 Manufacturers with grandfathered MDD devices no longer maintain their grandfathered status under the MDR.
 If that applies to you, and you do not already have a robust quality system in place or the technical documentation required for conformity assessment, get started ASAP.
 We can help.

-Devices lawfully placed on the market pursuant to MDD/AIMDD prior to 26 May 2020, and devices placed on the market from 26 May 2020 onward, may continue to be made available on the market or put into service until May 27, 2025.
+Devices lawfully placed on the market pursuant to MDD/AIMDD prior to 26 May 2021, and devices placed on the market from 26 May 2021 onward, may continue to be made available on the market until May 27, 2025.
 If you plan to pursue a strategy of stockpiling devices as a bridge strategy to seeking MDR certification, consider the downsides associated with doing so.
 New restrictions exist when maintaining compliance under the current MDD EC certificate:

 - Notified Bodies can no longer accept and approve notifications of “substantial” design changes.
 This means that the device cannot undergo important (and maybe necessary) design changes, including changes to labeling/packaging, changes to the manufacturing process, or the addition of new features and functionality.